lazidog/note-markdowns/Tech/[redis] Redis.md

 - Single-threaded
 - use RAM
 - no reference
-- no concept of nesting
+- no concept of nesting (no join or no query language)

 ## Data structures